 As time has gone on, I’ve gotten sick of the wallpaper.
 It was a labor of love to put it up (my mom helped me do it one day), but I avoid taking pictures of this room because it is so dark.
 We added the settee a few years ago and everything feels so grey- too grey!

-I have a photo shoot coming up for promoting my ebook (!!) and want pictures in my bedroom.
-I have decided to rip off the bandaid!
+I have a photo shoot coming up and want pictures in my bedroom.
+I have decided to rip off the band-aid!
 Even though I am emotionally tied to the wallpaper and feel a little sad at taking it down, it’s time for it to go.
 Is anyone else this way?
 A deadline is such a good way to get things done!

 So here is my plan of action:

-Move all furniture away from the wall.
+First up, I moved all furniture away from the wall.
 I, of course, decided to do this while my husband was at work so I used these furniture movers to slide the bed out.
-They totally work and there is no way I could have moved the bed without their help!
+They totally work and there is no way I could have moved the bed without them!

-Than I am soaking the wallpaper with 4 cups of hot water and 1/3 cup of vinegar.
-I put the mixture in a spray bottle (I get mine for $1 at the dollar store).
+Next, soak the wallpaper with 4 cups of hot water and 1/3 cup of vinegar.
+I put the mixture in a spray bottle (I got mine for $1 at the dollar store).
 The water moves through the holes and loosens up the wallpaper.
-Let it sit for at least 5 minutes
+Let it sit for at least 5 minutes.